swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 - Case 4 is also plausible because `.thoughtItWasDueNextWeek` is clearly mentioned in the switch, and therefore it's not "unknown".
 This is probably what the user intended, but would be much more difficult to implement.

 In the single value situation, `unknown case` must go last to avoid this question.
 It's not possible to enforce the same thing for arbitrary patterns because there may be multiple enums in the pattern whose unknown cases need to be treated differently.
+This also means that it will be more difficult to suggest missing cases in compiler diagnostics, since the cases may be order-dependent.

 Therefore, generalized `unknown case` patterns are not being included in this proposal.